hdilab/library-chatbot/data/nlu.md

 - i am looking for nursing librarian email
 - Email of nursing librarian

+## intent:plagiarism_tutorial_in
+- Where can I find the plagiarism tutorial?
+- find plagiarism tutorial
+- plagiarism tutorial
+- tutorial on plagiarism
+- tutorial on plagrism
+- articles on plagiarism

 ## intent:quantitative_research_article
 - i need help finding a quantitative article for my research course.
 - i am having a hard time searching for articles that are quantitative .